Evaluating and improving wave and non-wave stress parametrisations for oceanic flows

 \section{Numerical Model}

-We use \textit{Oceananigans} \citep{OceananigansJOSS, Oceananigans-overview} to model flow over an isolated Gaussian hill in two or three dimensions.
-Importantly, the GPU capability of Oceananigans allows us to run several hundred simulations whilst using only a modest amount of computational resources (see also \cite{silvestri2024gpu}).
+We use the Julia library \textit{Oceananigans} \citep{OceananigansJOSS, Oceananigans-overview} to model flow over an isolated Gaussian hill in two or three dimensions.
+Importantly, the GPU-capability of Oceananigans allows us to run several hundred simulations whilst using only a modest amount of computational resources (see also \cite{silvestri2024gpu}).
 In what follows, we focus on the setup in three dimensions, as the two-dimensional simulations are essentially the same but with only one grid cell in the $y$-direction and improvements in the resolution.
-For more precise details of the setup see \citet{DJcode}, which contains the base code used for each simulation.
+For more precise details of the setup see \citet{johnston_2025_17274188}, which contains the base code used for each simulation.